HaydenElza/elzahomestead.github.io/_posts/2016-5-15-Container-Gardening-2.md

 [![](http://i.imgur.com/pgqEsoYh.jpg)](http://i.imgur.com/pgqEsoY.jpg)

-This second set of pictures are the most recent.
+This second set of pictures below are the most recent.
 Some of the mixed greens are almost ready for the first harvest! :)

 [![](http://i.imgur.com/nBrxjvNh.jpg)](http://i.imgur.com/nBrxjvN.jpg)